Check out our Resources section for free tax guides, forms, and more!

 Need Help?

 The Section 179 deduction is a valuable tax break for small business owners that can help offset the cost of purchasing equipment and/or software.
-While there are limitations to the deduction, small business owners who meet the eligibility criteria can take advantage of the deduction and save money on their taxes.
+Although there are limitations to the deduction, small business owners who meet the eligibility criteria can take advantage of the deduction and save money on their taxes.
 To see how Section 179 can benefit your small business, contact Tax Defense Network at 855-476-6920 for a free consultation today!